 - 2 tablespoons finely chopped fresh parsley

-- Place the potato cubes in a medium-sized pot with enough water to cover and ¼ teaspoon salt.
-Bring to a boil and simmer over medium heat for about 30 minutes, or until fork tender.
+- Place the potato cubes in a medium-sized pot and cover them with water.
+Add the ¼ teaspoon salt.
+Bring the water to a boil and simmer over medium heat for about 30 minutes, or until the potatoes are fork tender.

-- Drain the potatoes and place back into the pot over medium heat until the moisture comes out of the potatoes and they appear dry, about 3 minutes.
+- Drain the potatoes and put them back in the pot over medium heat until the moisture comes out of the potatoes and they appear dry, about 3 minutes.
 Remove from the heat.

-- In the same pot start mashing the potatoes with a potato masher.
-Mash in the hummus and oil, followed by the salt and pepper, to taste.
+- In the same pot, start mashing the potatoes with a potato masher.
+Add the hummus, oil, and salt and pepper, to taste.
 Mash until it reaches your desired consistency.

-- Serve topped with a sprinkling of fresh parsley and lemon wedges to squeeze overtop.
+- Serve topped with fresh parsley, and garnish with lemon wedges to squeeze over top, if desired.